-Homily for the 3rd Sunday of Advent, Year A 2013-14
+Homily for the 1st Sunday of Lent, Year A 2013-14

 Bishop Ron Stephens, Auxiliary Bishop of Holy Trinity Diocese Of the Catholic Apostolic Church in North America (CACINA)

 Pastor of St. Andrew’s Parish in Warrenton, VA

 [You can purchase a complete Cycle A of Bishop Ron’s homilies, 75 of them, from amazon.com for $9.99 - Teaching the Church Year”]